 Welcome to the website of the Scalloway Museum.
-We hope. by providing local information and advice needed to plan your visit, you will be encouraged to visit us and have a memorable experience.
-Our overview of the museum, its displays and facilities will hopefully give you a taste of what you’ll find when you visit.
+By providing local information and advice needed to plan your visit we hope you will be encouraged to visit us and have a memorable experience.
+Our overview of the museum, its displays and facilities, are designed to give you a taste of what you’ll find when you visit.

 History of the Scalloway Museum

 Scalloway’s first museum was opened in 1985 by the Scalloway History Group and it ran successfully for 20 years.
 One of its main themes was ‘The Shetland Bus’ – the nickname given to a clandestine and dangerous operation carried out across the North Sea between Shetland and occupied Norway during World War 2.